marsteg/adventure-game/README.md

 ## Sound
-- actions play sounds on Unlock
+- actions should play sounds on Unlock
-- NPCs during talk (play file from yaml)
-- background music for rooms

 ## actions
 - actions work now, but i need more functions